War and Peace: A Christian Perspective on Global Conflict

 Following our morning conference sessions, we will visit Hiroshima Castle, constructed in 1589 by the powerful feudal lord, Mori Terumoto.
 The castle was completely destroyed by the atomic bomb that hit Hiroshima in 1945, but thirteen years later, in 1958, its main keep was rebuilt.
 The castle stands today as a symbol of Japan’s past and her ability to rebuild and reclaim aspects of her history.
 It’s a panoramic delight, especially during cherry blossom season.

 After our visit to the Castle, we will visit Shukkei-in Garden.
 Shukkei-in (縮景園) can be translated into English as “shrunken-scenery garden,” which is a good description of the garden itself.
-Before the end of our day, we will relax and enjoy a Japanese Tea Ceremony.
+It’s magical!

 Day 5